Integration with a ZigBee protocol

 npm start

-Adding a secondary device
+Adding a slave device

 Click to enlarge and open in a new tab.